zhengaq/TabPFN/README.md

 ### Best Results

 For optimal performance, use the `AutoTabPFNClassifier` or `AutoTabPFNRegressor` for post-hoc ensembling.
 These can be found in the [TabPFN Extensions](https://github.com/PriorLabs/tabpfn-extensions) repository.

-Post-hoc ensembling combines multiple TabPFN models to improve accuracy and robustness, particularly on small or noisy datasets.
+Post-hoc ensembling combines multiple TabPFN models into an ensemble.

 **Steps for Best Results:**
 1. Install the extensions: